Vanshika3003/blazeclan_training/assignments.md

     - Create RoleAPI using express
         - New Roles can be created only by 'admin' role
     - User can register themselves but role can be assigned to user only by administrator and then only user will be able to access the REST APIs and hence the application

+# Date : 20-April-2022  (by 06:00 pm today)
+1. While Generating the token provide a payload to client as
+    - UserName
+    - Access Rights
+        - Read
+        - Read,Create,Update
+        - Read,Create,Update,Delete or use *
+    - Make sure that that based on the Access rights the REST API Http Methods (GET/POST/PUT/DELETE) are accessible to the client
+    - Use Users Table
+    - The Access Rights Collection can be created in the application for each user
+        - Note at-least use 5 different